nicksellen/projects/baseNode_docConst.md

 1. To generally have a jolly good time.

 ## Resources
-1. The buildings [Kantstraße 20 & 22, 04808 Wurzen, Germany](https://www.openstreetmap.org/?mlat=51.36705&mlon=12.74081#map=19/51.36705/12.74081), herein referred to as 'the space'. <!-- The space is legally held by [Haus Kante Wurzen w.V.](https://yunity.atlassian.net/wiki/pages/viewpage.action?pageId=89144524) (wirtschaftlicher Verein) which is registered with Landesdirektion Sachsen. -->
+1. The buildings [Kantstraße 20 & 22, 04808 Wurzen, Germany.](https://www.openstreetmap.org/?mlat=51.36705&mlon=12.74081#map=19/51.36705/12.74081) (These buildings are herein referred to as 'the space' and are legally held by [Haus Kante Wurzen w.V.](https://yunity.atlassian.net/wiki/pages/viewpage.action?pageId=89144524) (wirtschaftlicher Verein.))
+1. All items located within the space, unless specified otherwise.
-1. Money and any other resources held by the Haus Kante Wurzen w.V.
+1. Money and any other resources held by Haus Kante Wurzen w.V.
 1. Haus Kante Wurzen w.V. itself.
-1. All items located within the space, unless specified otherwise.

 ## Principles
 1. Autonomy; minimize coercion.